openedx/edx-platform/docs/en_us/developers/source/extending_platform/javascript.rst

      - The same-origin policy (SOP), meaning that all elements have the same protocol, host, and port.
 To bypass the SOP, set to ``true``.
      - false
+   * - loading_timeout
+     - Timeout (in ms) that lets a heavy JS application load before JSInput is initialized.
+If multiple JSInput have the above parameter set and are included in a page, the largest value will be retained.
+     - 300